DIY Outdoor Patio Coffee Table

-Measure, mark and cut both 2″ x 10″ boards in half and line up all (4) boards to look like a table top.
+To get started on the tabletop, measure, mark and cut both 2″ x 10″ boards in half.
+Line up all (4) boards to look like a table top.

 **VERY CAREFULLY** use the long 3/8″ drill bit to pre-drill (3) holes spaced evenly in thirds across one of the boards.
 Drill to about 6″ depth.
 This will create a space for you to fit the screw when you go to fasten the boards together.
 (This requires a bit of skill – be sure to start right in the middle and try not to veer off from center!
 A handy husband can be extra helpful for this step 😉 )